KRYZA Exchange Price Reaches $0.0076 (KRX)

-KRYZA Exchange (KRX) traded 0% higher against the dollar during the 1-day period ending at 22:00 PM Eastern on August 19th.
-One KRYZA Exchange token can currently be bought for about $0.0076 or 0.00000013 BTC on popular exchanges.
-Over the last seven days, KRYZA Exchange has traded 0% higher against the dollar.
-KRYZA Exchange has a market cap of $60.00 million and $1,098.47 worth of KRYZA Exchange was traded on exchanges in the last day.
+KRYZA Exchange (KRX) traded down 0% against the dollar during the 24 hour period ending at 22:00 PM ET on August 25th.
+One KRYZA Exchange token can currently be bought for approximately $0.0076 or 0.00000012 BTC on exchanges.
+KRYZA Exchange has a market cap of $60.00 million and approximately $1,098.47 worth of KRYZA Exchange was traded on exchanges in the last day.
+In the last seven days, KRYZA Exchange has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.